DefinitelyTyped/DefinitelyTyped/README.md

 ## Verifying

-Test your changes by running `npm run lint package-name` where `package-name` is the name of your package.
+Test your changes by running `npm test package-name` where `package-name` is the name of your package.

 This script uses [dtslint](https://github.com/microsoft/dtslint) to run the TypeScript compiler against your dts files.

-If you're editing an existing package, you should `git add` your changes and then run `npm test` to test your changes on any `@types` packages that depend on the package you changed.

 ## FAQ